 You will need to learn nutritional values of products to be sure you treat your body with love and responsibility and provide all necessary nutrients to it.

 There are five main food groups (many products like milk, beans etc. fit into more than one group), you should have in a balanced diet plan.
 Here you can find products and approximate amounts of each you should include in your daily diet plan.
 Great variety of products is the key.

-You will be provided a more detailed dietary plan and product descriptions before discharging from the hospital.
+We will provide you a more detailed dietary plan and recommendations.